theNewDynamic/oregonsadventurecoast.com/content/sitepages/claw-some-crab-cake-bake-off.md

 **First Place** prizes will be awarded in both the Amateur and Professional categories.

-> _Each First Place Winner will receive a trip for 2 to Oregon’s Adventure Coast, including a 2-night stay, meal vouchers, and Oregon’s Adventure Coast goodies. **(details to be filled in)**_
+> _Each First Place Winner will receive a trip for two to Oregon’s Adventure Coast, including a 2-night stay, meal vouchers, and Oregon’s Adventure Coast goodies._

 **Second & Third Place** winners in each category will receive a goodie basket of Oregon’s Adventure Coast products.